victordomingos/Count-files/README.md

 customized by using the `-ps` or `--preview-size` argument followed by an integer number specifying the number of characters to present.

 The list of file types for which preview is available can be viewed with the `-st` or `--supported-types` argument.
-The names of extensions are case sensitive.
-The results for `ini` and `INI` will be different.

 By default, the result of a search by certain file extension is a list with the full paths of the files found.
 If you only need the total number of files, use the `-nl` or `--no-list` argument.